Credit: @afoxandherdood on Instagram

 April 27 - May 3

 See award-winning films promoting awareness and appreciation of the lives, stories, and artistic expressions of people with different abilities.
 Founded in 2007, ReelAbilities Film Festival: New York is renowned for its wide-ranging international film selection, plus riveting conversations and performances.
 Explore, discuss, and celebrate the diversity of our shared human experience at events across dozens of venues across the New York metropolitan area, and online.
+Get 20% off your festival tickets and passes with code rffloveny.
 Various locations in New York City and online; various prices.

 11th Annual “For the Trees” Arbor Day Celebration (Thousand Islands – Seaway)